 No matter what your program of study at Humber College or the University of Guelph-Humber, you can enhance your post-secondary experience by connecting with the Humber Arboretum.
 Whether you want to learn about the natural world, prepare yourself for the workplace, develop leadership skills, make new friends, or just spend more time outside, the Arb has options for you.

 Developed by the University of California at Davis Arboretum and Public Garden, the Learning by Leading™ Program is based on the idea that students learn best by taking leadership in helping to solve real-world problems.
-At the Humber Arboretum, Learning by Leading™ provides a growing number of experiential and service learning opportunities for students including the Humber Arboretum Ambassadors, the Arb Creatives, and the Sustainable Horticulture and Environmental stewardship branch.
+At the Humber Arboretum, Learning by Leading™ provides experiential and service learning opportunities for students including the Humber Arboretum Ambassadors and the Sustainable Horticulture and Environmental stewardship branch.

 A variety of Work Study opportunities are available part-time during the school year and full-time in the summer in areas such as horticulture, landscape construction, administrative support, communications, and nature education.
 In most cases, you don't need to be in a related program to apply for these paid positions, you only need to be Work Study eligible.

 Many programs at Humber College make direct use of the arboretum as a living laboratory or as a place to practice skills in a real-world environment.
-In other cases, individual students have completed required internship hours through employment at the Arb.
-Connect with the Centre if you have an idea for a project or let your instructor know about our customized tours, workshops, and team-building options.
+In other cases, individual students have completed required internship or placement hours through employment at the Arb.
+Connect with the Centre for Urban Ecology if you have an idea for a project or let your instructor know about our customized tours, workshops, and team-building options.

 Take a tour, learn to garden, get started with bird-watching, or hear an expert speak - the Arb offers free events to the community year-round.